Fixatron/TFRom-Recreation/README.md

     To compile, go to the *.s file and use the hotkey shift+ctrl+P and Run Build Task, should spit out a rom

 #   Things I've learned
-    -theres a player speed setting
-    -a strange boss battle can be found by replacing current_level 1c with 14 or 16 when the bumblebee warp is activated, also at the end of the other .
-I found the entrance to this mystery room in stage 6.
-Can be seen in playthrough with Protoman and Jawz.D
-    -bullet velocity will by increased by how fast player is moving -At least 2 versions exist, only difference is the copyright at the title screen "©Takara 1986 " vs "© FMG 1987  " -Stage 2 theres a hidden energon cube shorly before starscream -The Black Baby in stage 9 is the old Takara Logo -Theres a side room in stage 8 where the player fights a guardian, megatron appears and the reward is a U for RODIMUS -Rodimus letters: (Stage:Letter) 1:R,2:O,4:D,5:I,7:M,8:U,9:S
+    -At least 2 versions exist, only difference is the copyright at the title screen "©Takara 1986 " vs "© FMG 1987  " -Stage 2 theres a hidden energon cube shorly before starscream -The Black Baby in stage 9 is the old Takara Logo -Theres a sideroom with the pickaxe guy in stage 3 on the top right just before the end.
+Use the Ratbat tape as a platform.
+Also, in stage 6, left side, theres a pickaxe guy battle room.
+Level 10 also has a load point for this sideroom, but its blocked by a wall, so even if you do enter it the player get stuck when exiting the sideroom.
+    -Theres a side room in stage 8 where the player fights a guardian, megatron appears and the reward is a U for RODIMUS -Rodimus letters: (Stage:Letter) 1:R,2:O,4:D,5:I,7:M,8:U,9:S
     -The vertical levels dont actually update new backgrounds, it loops the same 2 screens -Extra life every 10,000 points.
-(1000 actual points because the last 0 is a placeholder)
+(1000 actual points because the last 0 is a placeholder) -Level 9 uses 5 checkpoints or you start the stage over again.
+As long as these 5 checkpoints are hit, you can take any path to the end of the level.

 #   Things I want to change

-    - Better hit boxes
+    - better hit boxes
     - new characters
     - simultaneous 2 players
     - megaman style boss fights
-    - pre-fight boss dialog
+    - pre-bossfight dialog
     - better music
     - pause menu
     - health bar
-    - Expand PRG Rom
+    - expand PRG Rom
-    - Improve ice mechanics
+    - improve ice mechanics

 #   Tools
     -YYCHR  https://w.atwiki.jp/yychr